jakubfi/em400/README.md

 Requirements
 ==========================================================================

-To build and run em400 you need:
+To build and run em400 you'll need:

 * cmake
 * GNU make
 * bison and flex
 * libemdas
 * libemcrk
+* libemawp
 * ncurses (used by debugger)
 * readline (used by debugger)